ssloy/penny/README.md

 * You can buy Sharp GP2Y0A21YK0F distance measuring units: <br/> <img src="https://raw.githubusercontent.com/ssloy/penny/master/doc/GP2Y0A21YK0F.jpg" width="320"/>
 * Or a basic binary proximity sensor based on a LM393 differential comparator: <br/> <img src="https://raw.githubusercontent.com/ssloy/penny/master/doc/lm393.jpg" width="320"/>

-# Wishlist
-If you are a good soul willing to create a V2 of the motherboard, you are very welcome to do so.
-Here are the things that I'd like to be fixed/added/modified in the motherboard:
-* The main thing is the on/off switch to cut off servo motors during flashing;
-* Remove the crystal, internal RC should be just enough;
-* Replace through-hole components by their SMD analogs;
-* Replace R6 with a potentiometer to easily adjust the proximity sensor
-* Propose good (small and foolproof) connectors instead of pin headers and optimize their placement;
-* IR LEDs pads are very hard to reach under the center servo.
-The only viable option with the V1 motherboard is to solder the wires;
-* Move a little bit the big capacitor.
-I had to incline it, otherwise the screw in center legs would destroy it;
-* Add test pads easy to access with an oscilloscope;
-* Add a couple of debug LEDs;
-* Create good soldering points for unused ATMega8 pins for debugging and further extension.

-I guess that it would be a good idea to port the code to arduino environment for those who do not want to call avr-gcc directly.
-If you can do it, send me a pull request.

 # Firmware explained
 Penny can be programmed via arduino environment, but I find it quite obscure for such simple microcontrollers as ATMega8.
 Let us split the firmware comments into two parts: how to get the PWM working and how Penny plannifies her movements.

 ## PWM generation
 The servos take a 50 Hz PWM signal; 1 ms minimum pulse width (0 deg), 2 ms maximum pulse width (90 deg).
 Penny has three servos, two of them are attached to a 16 bit timer (timer1), and the third one to a 8 bit timer (timer2).
 If I am not mistaken, arduino's Servo.h controls servomotors via software PWM, and I dislike that, therefore both timers are ticking in fast PWM mode.

 The microcontroller ticks at 8 MHz, and the timer1 ticks at 1 MHz (prescaler 8), and ICR1 provides the TOP value (20000), thus it restarts every 20 ms, providing a correct 50 Hz signal.
 OCR1A and OCR1B registers control microsecond pulse widths for the left and right servos.